schnoog/PHPRcloneBackup/README.md

 php backup.php
 ```
 The first run takes as long as a rclone sync/copy would take since the "database" which holds the date/time of the last backup for the directiers managed.

+### But why php?
+Quite easy: I really do like php.
+Easy to write and read, no speial requirements, no libs just pure php.

+### Was it worth it?
+Absolutely.
+To write (and test) this took me maybe 4 hours.
+A standards rclone copy (or sync) on my to be backed up directories with my Cloud endpoint takes ~3 hours (f nothing changed!)
+After the first run, which as I explained took like the regular run roughly 3 hours and my "database" was initiated, each further run takes rather seconds than minutes.
+I use sublevel = 1 quite often, so there are 1000s of directories for which the timestamps are checked.